-- i.
-Carrier must approach site with extreme caution, and/or - ii.
-Carrier must stop before passing through site and advise on site personnel of presence (Contractor / Contract Administrator), and/or - iii.
-Call site personnel contact 2-3 hours ahead of arrival.
+- a) Carrier must approach site with extreme caution, and/or - b) Carrier must stop before passing through site and advise on site personnel of presence (Contractor / Contract Administrator), and/or - c) Call site personnel contact 2-3 hours ahead of arrival.
 Note that this is especially important for sites with poor or non-existent cell phone service (including remote sites).